 But it doesn’t stop with just outright blocking.
 A slow bleed is another way.

 Take for example the website Examine.com.

 I find the resources on Examine.com to be invaluable.
 They provide fact-based research on various supplements for the fitness buff like I am.
 They give you the pros and cons of any supplement.
-The problem with recent “medic” updates from Google deems Examine’s content to fall outside of traditional excepted medical information.
+The problem with recent “medic” updates from Google deems Examine’s content to fall outside of traditional accepted medical information.

 So Google in recent algorithm updates slashed their traffic.
 They’ve lost tens of thousands of 1-3 positioned ranked keywords.
 It’s painful to watch but it’s another cautionary tale of relying on one source of traffic.

-Now I get it, it’s their platforms so it’s their rules.
+Now I get it, it’s their platform so it’s their rules.
 If Facebook wants to block content on its service it’s their choice.
 If Google wants to adjust its algorithm to favor more traditional medical sites that’s their choice.

 I’m not pointing out freedom of speech issues or anything like that.
 That’s a topic for another discussion.

 My point is as a business owner realize you don’t own these platforms.
 Facebook can effectively shut you down at any time.
 Overnight that source of traffic can disappear.